Chocolatey and sweet fat bombs. These Fudge Fat Bombs taste just like a piece of fudge, but without the refined sugar!

 Stevia is a sweetener that is derived from the leaves of the plant species Stevia rebaudiana.
 It contains 0 calories, 0 grams of carbohydrates, and rates at a 0 on the glycemic index, making it a safe option for diabetics.

-NOTE: For this recipe, I use Wholesale Health Connection stevia (currently unavailable for purchase on Amazon), which is VERY POTENT.
+NOTE: For this recipe, the stevia I used is VERY POTENT.
 A little bit goes a very long way.
 So, if you choose to use stevia but use a different brand, you will likely need to add more.

 Monk Fruit Sweetener